sap-tutorials/Tutorials/tutorials/abap-environment-analytics/abap-environment-analytics.md

         _Customer.City        as CustomerCity,
     ```

-8. We add fields that contain information about the customers
+8. You add fields that contain information about the customers

     ```customer
         @ObjectModel.foreignKey.association: '_CustomerCountry'